Modify data in the Personal Records Database (BRP)

-Everyone living in the Netherlands must be registered in the Basisregistratie PersonenBRP).
-Are your details in the BRP incorrect?
-Or do you want to change your details after a sex change or adoption?
-Please notify the municipality in which you live.
+Everyone who lives in the Netherlands must be registered in the Personal Records Database (BRP).
+Are your details in the BRP ?
+Or do you want to change your details after a gender change or adoption?
+If so, please notify the municipality in which you live.

 Approach

-This is how you communicate a change of incorrect or outdated data in the Basic Registration of PersonsBRP):
+This is how you report incorrect or outdated information in the Personal Records Database (BRP):

 • Contact the municipality.
-The municipality will tell you if you can make the change online, or if you need to make an appointment.
-And what proof you will need.
+The municipality will tell you whether you can submit the change online or whether you need to make an appointment.
+They will also tell you what evidence you need to provide.

-Adjustment of data BRP with document from abroad
+Adjustment of BRP data BRP document from abroad

-Does the official document needed come from abroad?
+Is the official document you need coming from abroad?
 For example, because you got married abroad?
 Then you may need to have the document translated.
-There are 3 possibilities:
+There are three options:

-Then take this document with you.
+Then bring this document with you.
 You do not need to have anything translated.

 2. The document is not in Dutch, German, French, or English.
-And the document is from an EU country.
+And the document comes from an EU country.

-Then bring this document with you, and a multilingual model form of the document.
+Then take this document with you, along with a multilingual model form of the document.
 A multilingual model form is a translation of the document.
-You apply for it in that other EU country.
+You can request this in that other EU country.

-Don't have a multilingual model form of the document?
-Then you must have the document translated, and bring it with you to the appointment.
+If you do not have a multilingual model form of the document, you will need to have the document translated and bring it with you to the appointment.

-3. The document is not in Dutch, German, French or English.
-And the document is not from an EU country.
+3. The document is not in Dutch, German, French, or English.
+And the document does not originate from an EU country.

 Then have the document translated by an official translator and bring it with you to the appointment.

-You can read more about using documents from abroad at Nederlandwereldwijd.nl.
+For more information about using documents from abroad, visit Nederlandwereldwijd.nl.

-Apply for new passport, identity card or driver's license
+Apply for a new passport, new identity card, or new driver's license

-Do you change your first name, last name, gender, or date of birth?
-Then your passport, identity card, or driver's license is no longer valid.
-Therefore, apply for a new passport, new identity card, or new driver's license.
+Are you changing your first name, last name, gender, or date of birth?
+If so, your passport, identity card, or driver's license will no longer be valid.
+You will therefore need to apply for a new passport, identity card, or driver's license.

 Description

-The Basic Registration of PersonsBRP) contains your personal data.
-Such as your address, gender, nationality, and marital status.
-Some data are updated automatically.
-For example, if you get married in the Netherlands.
-Other data you provide yourself, such as a change of address.
+The Personal Records Database (BRP) contains your personal data, such as your address, gender, nationality, and marital status.
+Some data is updated automatically, for example if you get married in the Netherlands.
+Other data is provided by you, such as when you move house.

-You can view your data on MijnOverheid.nl.
-Are your details in the BRP incorrect?
-Report the change to the municipality immediately.
-The municipality will then adjust your data.
+You can view your details at MijnOverheid.nl.
+Are your details in the BRP ?
+Notify the municipality of the change immediately.
+The municipality will then update your details.

-After your gender change, you can have the data from before the gender change removed from the BRP .
-So that, for example, your old name, and your previous gender, can no longer be seen in the BRP .
-You must have previously changed your gender in your birth certificate.
+After your gender reassignment, you can BRP the information from before the gender reassignment removed from the BRP .
+This means that your old name and your previous gender will no longer BRP in the BRP .
+You must first have your gender reassignment recorded in your birth certificate.
 You can do this in the municipality where you were born.

 Adoption

-Have you been adopted?
-If so, the municipality may change or remove the following information:
+Were you adopted?
+If so, the municipality can change or remove the following information:

 • your name